DilermandoQueiroz/downscaling/README.md

 # Spatial Downscaling

 This repository contains the data and code related to the downscaling process of CNRM-CMIP6 model data to CHIRPS.
-Additionally, an animated GIF showcasing the results of the process is included.

 # Project Description